uml-hci/comp5270-s25/project.md

 ## Overview

 For your final project, you will design a prototype interface to address one or multiple needs of a specific user group.
 This will give you an opportunity to apply the principles of HCI and user research techniques to a specific application area.
 Interim deliverables, completed with your final project teammates, will be the building blocks for your final project.
-You will work in teams of 3-4 for this project.
+You will work in teams of 2-4 for this project.
+You will need to be careful to ensure that the amount of work you set out for yourselves, and the division of tasks, is appropriate for the size of your team (i.e., if you have 4 people, you should have a good reason for having a larger team).

 The prototype should take into account the principles of HCI as well as your findings from the formative research activities you conduct for the interim deliverables.
 You must document how your final design incorporates knowledge from the class and from your formative research activities.
 The prototype does not have to be fully functional, but it needs to be interactive enough to convey the interface design to others.
 You may use prototyping methods and tools of your choice.